William Crawford (soldier): American Revolution

-Crawford would continue to serve in the Light Infantry Corps at the battles of Brandywine and Germantown.
-On October 11, 1777, militia units from the Virginia counties of Prince William, Culpepper, Loudoun, and Berkley were formed into a brigade and placed under Crawford’s command.
+Crawford continued to serve in the light infantry corps at the battles of Brandywine and Germantown.
+On October 11, 1777, militia units from the Virginia counties of Prince William, Culpepper, Loudoun, and Berkley were formed into a brigade and placed under Crawford's command.
 However, as the war on the western frontier intensified late in 1777, Crawford was transferred to the Western Department of the Continental Army.
-On November 20, 1777, Congress requested that Washington “send Col. Wm.
+On November 20, 1777, Congress requested that Washington "send Col. Wm.
 Crawford to Pittsburg to take command, under Brig.
-Gen. Hand, of the Continental troops and militia in the Western Department.”
+Gen. Hand, of the Continental troops and militia in the Western Department."
 He served at Fort Pitt under Generals Edward Hand and Lachlan McIntosh.
 Crawford was present at the Treaty of Fort Pitt in 1778, and helped to build Fort Laurens and Fort McIntosh that year.
 Resources were scarce on the frontier, however, and Fort Laurens was abandoned in 1779.
 In 1780, Crawford visited Congress to appeal for more funds for the western frontier.
 In 1781, he retired from military service.

 Crawford Expedition

-In 1782, General William Irvine persuaded Crawford to lead an expedition against enemy Indian villages along the Sandusky River.
-Before leaving, on 16 May he made out his will and testament.
+In 1782, General William Irvine persuaded Crawford to lead an expedition against enemy Native American villages along the Sandusky River.
+Before leaving, on May 16 he made out his will and testament.
 His son John Crawford, his son-in-law William Harrison, and his nephew and namesake William Crawford also joined the expedition.

 Crawford led about 500 volunteers deep into American Indian territory with the hope of surprising them.
 However, the Indians and their British allies at Detroit had learned about the expedition in advance, and brought about 440 men to the Sandusky to oppose the Americans.
 After a day of indecisive fighting, the Americans found themselves surrounded.
 During a confused retreat, Crawford and dozens of his men were captured.
-The Indians executed many of them in retaliation for the Gnadenhutten massacre earlier in the year, in which 96 peaceful Christian Indian men, women, and children had been murdered by Pennsylvanian militiamen.
-Crawford's execution was brutal; he was tortured for at least two hours before he was burned at the stake.
+The Delaware Nation tribes tortured and executed many of the men in retaliation for the Gnadenhutten massacre earlier in the year, in which 96 peaceful Christian Indian men, women, and children had been murdered by Pennsylvanian militiamen.
+Crawford's execution was brutal, and was overseen by Simon Girty, a former soldier under Crawford's command who deserted his post after being wanted for high treason in 1778 for acting as an enemy of the state while serving in the militia (the order was signed by Timothy Matlack, and George Bryan).
+Crawford was tortured for at least two hours before he was burned at the stake.
 His nephew and son-in-law were also captured and executed.
 The war ended shortly thereafter, but Crawford's horrific execution was widely publicized in the United States, worsening the already strained relationship between Native Americans and European Americans.